We’ve come so far in ketamine treatment for depression, and we still have so far to go.

 IV Ketamine can STOP suicidal thoughts fast…Now that’s flexibility of ketamine!

 With heartfelt gratitude.
-These are my people–the clinicians and many of the greats in the field (who were in the audience) who launched my interested, encouraged my work, supported my writing–and showed me how to apply for an IRB.
+These are my people–the clinicians and many of the greats in the field (who were in the audience) who launched my interest, encouraged my work, supported my writing–and showed me how to apply for an IRB.
 It’s amazing how much can happen in a year.
-So I saved the newest data and my newest results (using a new protocol and a new rating scale) for my colleagues and my friends.
+So I saved the newest data and my newest results (using a new protocol and a new rating scale) for my colleagues and my friends here at KRIYA.
 I wanted them to hear it first.

-And that’s the beauty of meeting together at all these conferences and swapping stories and describing outcomes and victories that restored the lives of people we work with.
+And that’s the beauty of meeting together at KRIYA and swapping stories and describing outcomes and victories that have restored the lives of people we work with.

 Looking Back…and Reaching Forward – Preserving the Flexibility of Ketamine

-It’s been such a busy fall with travel and speaking opportunities along with treating patients.
+It’s been such a busy fall with travel and speaking engagements each month… along with treating patients.
 (I’m sure my colleagues are as tired as I am.
 We need a vacation.
 Seriously.)
 But it’s gratifying to look back and know all this information that’s been shared will improve the lives of people we each cross paths with after KRIYA and all the other conferences.

 And if you’ve been reading along, and wondering if there is help for you, call us.
 In spite of all the travel and bustle, we’re still in all this to help you get better, live better, and have the ability to build a truly fulfilling life.

 You owe it to yourself to try, if you’ve not found a medicine that works for you.
 It’s not that ketamine is a cure-all for everyone, but it works in so many areas of your brain, that it can restore areas damaged by stress and trauma in most people who are treated with it.